berithpy/trx-willdom-challenge/trx-backend/README.md

 `$ docker stop pg-docker`

+## Testing

+You need to have the database running and migrated to test.
+You can run the tests with `$ npm run test`
+Theres also a postman collection located at the same folder as this readme for api testing purposes.

 # TODO

-- Add some testing and mocking
+- Add some mocking
 - Add husky to lint on every commit